unimib-datAI/mantistable-ui-docs/docs/plug-in/export.md

 - **`TTL`**

   The `Turtle` (ttl) plugin facilitates the creation of export files from annotated tables in Wikidata.
 This tool converts the annotated data into Turtle triples, a popular format for representing RDF (Resource Description Framework) data.
-Users can effortlessly generate these export files to utilize in various semantic web applications, ensuring a smooth and structured data interchange.
+Users can effortlessly generate these export files to be utilized in various semantic web applications, ensuring a smooth and structured data interchange.

 - **`XML`**